top of page

 We explore five more reasons debt is often better for startups than equity funding below.

-5 Advantages of Debt Over Equity
+5 Advantages of Raising Debt vs Equity for Startups

-2. Startup founders retain their ownership
+1. Startup founders retain their ownership

-Taking on equity investors means handing over ownership and control of your business — conforming to their expectations of how your company should grow.
+Taking on equity investors means handing over ownership and control of your business.
+It also means conforming to their expectations of how your startup should grow.
 In the worst-case scenario, equity investors can oust you from your own company.
+Debt lenders stay out of your way as long as you’re making your payments and staying in a position to continue doing so.
+No board seats, no control.

-3. For businesses with sticky revenue streams, debt can be accretive
+2. For businesses with sticky revenue streams, debt can be accretive

-4. More time to actually run the company
+3. More time to actually run the company

-5. More control and leverage in equity rounds
+4. More control and leverage in equity rounds

-Debt financing can give you the fuel you need to gain traction on your own, not only making you more attractive to VCs but also giving you leverage to negotiate a higher valuation.
+For savvy entrepreneurs, debt is just one of many funding sources that can be used across the entire startup lifecycle to maximize ownership value and reach a successful exit.
+Raising debt, particularly in your early stages, doesn't mean you can't also raise equity when the time is right.
+Debt financing can give you the fuel you need to gain early traction on your own, not only making your business more attractive to VCs but also giving you leverage to negotiate a higher valuation.
 If you've already raised VC money, you can use debt to extend your runway and buy yourself more time before your next priced equity round.

 Debt Financing Disadvantages

 • Choose long-term over short.
-While it may seem more cost-effective, loans that have to be repaid in 12-months or less can burn up your cash before you start seeing an increase in revenue from your capital investments.
+While it may seem more cost-effective, short-term business loans that have to be repaid in 12-months or less can burn up your cash before you start seeing an increase in revenue from your capital investments.

 • Understand how the term rates and repayment terms work.
 APRs, repayment caps, and discount rates each affect your true cost of capital differently.
 Make sure you understand what the loan will or could cost you and how repayments will impact your future cash flow.